 In February 2015, the Group launched one self-developed game on its platform and started to generate revenues by in-game sales of virtual item.
 The Group has determined that an obligation exists to the players who purchased the virtual items to gain an enhanced game-playing experience over the playing period of the paying players, and accordingly, recognized the revenues ratably over the estimated average period of player relationship starting from the point in time when the players purchase the virtual items, and all other revenue recognition criteria are met.
-As of December 31, 2015 and 2016, the Group operated one and six self-developed mobile games and the estimated periods of the player relationship is 56 days and in a range of 20 to 110 days, respectively.
+As of December 31, 2016 and 2017, the Group operated six and eight self-developed mobile games and the estimated periods of the player relationship is in a range of 20 to 110 days and 56 to 79 days, respectively.